janosgyerik/articles/hacking-contest-lessons/level1.md

 ### Lessons to learn

-- Read well the documentation and understand the libraries and methods you use:
+- Read well the documentation, especially the warnings about usage:
-  `man system` well explains that it should not be used in setuid programs.
+  `man system` warns that it should not be used in setuid programs.

-- If you must use `system()`,
+- Don't use the `system` function.
-  do not use relative paths,
+  Or if you must, at least use it only with absolute paths.

-  as the program can be easily subverted by manipulating the `$PATH` variable.
+- Beware of environment variables that users can manipulate to alter the behavior of your programs.